-Letter From The Chancellor and President
+Letter From The President

 The primary responsibility of Texas Woman's University is to serve its students by providing an environment for living and learning that is of the highest quality.
-You are here to pursue the academic program of your choice and to earn a degree that will enable you to have a productive life both professionally and personally.
+You are here to learn, to pursue the academic program of your choice and to earn a degree so that you will be better prepared to succeed in a career and in life.
 But the experiences you have at TWU beyond the classroom, laboratory and library are equally important.

 Student life at TWU goes hand-in-hand with academic life.
-Your experiences in the classroom and residence hall or in student organizations; your relationship with other students and with faculty, staff and administrators; what you do on campus and in the community-all affect your growth and development as an individual.
+They relate closely to each other.
+Your experiences in the classroom and residence hall or in student organizations; your relationship with other students and with faculty, staff and administrators; what you do on campus and in the community--all affect your growth and development as an individual.
 We want this total experience to be positive and rewarding.